 Imagine a world without bees.
 Not only would it be less colourful — with fewer wildflowers and flowering plants — it would be less fruitful as well.
 A world without bees would mean a world where the food supply would be significantly diminished.
 Global bee researcher Laurence Packer estimates that bees are responsible for 1/3 of our food supply.

-Buzz About Bees is the latest addition to the series that includes Lowdown on Earthworms and follows the same formula offering an in-depth look at an endangered and vital part of the natural world.
+Buzz About Bees is Kari’s first addition to the series that includes Lowdown on Earthworms and her own sequel Bite into Bloodsuckers.
+Each offers an in-depth look at an endangered and vital part of the natural world.

 Order